bardsoftware/ganttproject.docs/docs/development/build.md

 A bare minimum which you need is:

 1. [Java SE Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK)
-version 11 from Oracle or [OpenJDK](http://openjdk.java.net).
-JDK builds from other vendors, such as Amazon or AdoptOpenJdk may also work fine.
+version 11 with JavaFX modules.
+There are many JDK vendors and usually they ship JDK with no JavaFX modules.
+There are two vendors who provide packages with JavaFX included: [BellSoft Liberica](https://bell-sw.com/pages/downloads/#/java-11-lts) and [Azul Zulu](https://www.azul.com/downloads/zulu-community/?version=java-11-lts&package=jdk-fx).
+You can install and manage Java Runtimes on your machine using a very convenient tool [SDKMAN!](https://sdkman.io) which runs on Ubuntu/macOS out of the box.
+On Windows, you can run SDKMan! in a Git shell from [GitHub Desktop](https://desktop.github.com/).
 2. [Git](https://git-scm.com) version control to checkout the sources.
 3. Optionally you may install [Gradle](http://gradle.org) build tool.
 If you don't have Gradle, it will be downloaded automatically when running `gradlew` scripts.

 Please make sure that you can run ``java``, ``javac`` and ``git`` commands.